chromaui/chromatic-docs/integrations.md

 ---
 layout: default
 title: Integrations
-description: Learn how connect chromatic to your system via webhooks
+description: Connect Chromatic to other services with webhooks
 ---

-# Integrations
+# Integrate with Chromatic

-Learn how connect chromatic to your system via webhooks.
+Integrate Chromatic into your existing tools and services with [webhooks](https://en.wikipedia.org/wiki/Webhook).

-## Slack
+## Slack notifications

-You can connect slack to Chromatic and chromatic will push a message to a slack channel when a build is created, ready for review, passes or when is fails.

-### Creating a slack webhook
+Post a message in a designated Slack channel when a build's [status changes](#status-notifications).
+Follow the instructions below to connect a Chromatic project to a Slack channel using a webhook.
+You can repeat this process to create webhook URLs for multiple channels.

-1. From the [Incoming WebHooks](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) page of the Slack App Directory, sign in and click Add to Slack.
+1. Sign in to Slack and add the [Incoming WebHooks](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) app to your workspace.
-2. Select the channel that should receive notifications and click Add Incoming WebHooks integration.
+2. Choose the channel where you want Chromatic to post notifications then click “Add Incoming WebHooks integration”.
-3. Copy the Webhook URL (has the format https://hooks.slack.com/services/...) for use in the next step.

-*You can repeat this process to create webhook URLs for multiple channels.*

-#### Adding the webhook to Chromatic

-1. Navigate to your project's manage screen on [chromatic.com](https://www.chromatic.com/)
+3. Copy the webhook URL.
+It's formatted like this `https://hooks.slack.com/services/...`
+4. Go to your [Chromatic project](https://www.chromatic.com/start) and click the manage tab in the sidebar.
+Scroll down to "Integrations".
-2. Under the "integrations" section paste the slack webhook you copied into the slack webhook field and save.
+5. Click the "Add webhook" button in the Slack section then paste the webhook from step 3 into the input.

-🎉 You should not receive notifications in your slack channel
+6. 🎉 You'll now receive notifications in your Slack channel.

 ## Custom webhooks

-You can connect chromatic to any other system.
-Your webhook will be called whenever a build changes status.

-For example a build can be created, awaiting approval, succeed, become approved, or fail.
+Connect Chromatic to other services that support webhooks to script custom behavior and automate advanced workflows.

+1. Go to your [Chromatic project](https://www.chromatic.com/start) and click the manage tab in the sidebar.
+Scroll down to "Integrations".
+2. Click the "Add webhook" button in the custom webhook section then paste your webhook into the input.

-We will call your webhook with the following data:
+When a build's [status changes](#status-notifications) we'll call your webhook with this data:

 ```json
 {